La Parva in Santiago, Chile

 • Chair access to genuine expert terrain

-• Quiet midweek conditions
+• Quiet midweek conditions vs Valle Nevado

-• Closest of the four to Santiago
+• Closest of the Tres Valles to Santiago

 • Chalet rentals over hotel beds